driesdenouter/Reinforcement-learning-agent-that-has-learned-the-law/Reinforcement-learning-agent-law/README.md

 ## Installing

 These instructions are for a fresh Ubuntu 16.04 box.
-Most of the same should apply to OS X. If you have issues installing, feel free to open an issue with your error and I'll do my best to help.
+Most of the same should apply to OS X.

 ### Basics